jisaacstone/stop_calculator_stevens_creek/README.md

 (create a conf file and add `preset: "ts-jest"` in it: npx ts-jest config:init) npm test

+To lint (install: npm install --save-dev eslint; generate config file using npx eslint --init; also add in the package config scripts section: "lint": "eslint ."  )

 ## 2. Pulling Data

 This step involves setting up a Python virtual environment, installing dependencies, and running a script to fetch data.